FAOSTAT/faostat-ui-download-options/README.md

 Button Listeners
 ----------------

 Each button publish an AmplifyJS event that collects and stores in an object the user selection.
-This object can be accessed by implementing the ```download_action``` function of the component.
+This object can be accessed by implementing the ```onDownload``` function of the component.
 This function accepts as arguments a callback and an object containing the data to be downloaded/exported.
 Such callback is invoked everytime the user hits one of the buttons at the bottom of the window.

 ```javascript
 /* Data to be downloaded/exported. */